-3. Make a preliminary recommendation based on the findings.
+3. Make a preliminary accreditation-action recommendation based on the findings.

 Using the appropriate pre-visit forms for your commission, evaluate your program’s Upper State University Self-Study Report and example student transcripts for compliance to the ABET General Criteria.

-Once you have completed the required sections of your commission’s evaluation forms, post the PEV Visit Report and/or PEV Worksheet (with completed sections as noted above) on the ABET Training Secure Website, http://main.abet.org/evaluator, by the required due date.
-For instructions on posting your completed work on the ABET Training Website, click here.
+Once you have completed the required sections of your commission’s evaluation forms, post the PEV Visit Report and/or PEV Worksheet (with completed sections as noted above) to your Brightspace course, by the required due date.

 Please note the following:

-- You are reviewing the Upper State University program against General Criteria ONLY.
+- You are reviewing the Upper State University program against General Criteria for your commission ONLY.

-- This review may take up to eight (8) hours to complete.
+- This review may take eight (8) or more hours to complete.